Coup de glotte: Criticism

 Much of García's 'method' remains extremely important as a plan for the correct development and production of the voice.
 But in this respect his 'scientific' approach misfired, and resulted in many students and singers attempting to reproduce the effect described by conscious muscular movement in the throat.
 This often had injurious results.
 An essential basis of expressive singing is that the breath and tone should be united without any conscious adjustment of the vocal mechanism, through teaching-methods which direct the singer's attention away from the muscular apparatus by which the sound is produced.

 The technique (of 'some masters') referred to by García of vocal exercising rapidly repeating plosive syllables such as 'Pa', transfers the momentary restraint of breath from the larynx or glottis to the lips, so that the natural diaphragmatic attack, without glottal manipulation, is learned.
 The use of soft vocalised syllables such as 'Ma' or 'Na', in rapid succession on single notes or in vocalises, assist in directing the tone to its 'forward' focus of resonance as the tone remains continuously engaged while the lips of the mouth are intermittently closed and opened and the nasal passages remain unobstructed.

-The criticism of the method is expressed, for instance, by Mme Tetrazzini: In the result the "attack" is certainly very sharp and clean, but personally I cannot recommend this particular method of achieving that result, since the effect is anything but agreeable to the ear, and there is good reason for thinking that the practice, besides being unnecessary, is also injurious to a vocal organ...
+The criticism of the method is expressed, for instance, by Luisa Tetrazzini: In the result the "attack" is certainly very sharp and clean, but personally I cannot recommend this particular method of achieving that result, since the effect is anything but agreeable to the ear, and there is good reason for thinking that the practice, besides being unnecessary, is also injurious to a vocal organ...
 There should never be any strain or forcing of any kind, and on the same principle is the rule as to the amount of breath emitted, which should always be the smallest quantity possible which suffices to produce the tone required.

-(How to Sing, 1923, Chap.
-14, Vocal Cords.)
+In many other articles and journals shedding the coup de glotte in a negative light continued, and the negative impacts of the overuse of this technique spread to common knowledge in academic fields unrelated to music.
+In 1912, a journal on speech mentioned the coup de glotte and its current disrepute among voice teachers, as well as its disastrous results.